emwalks/BreastCancerResources-iOS/BCR-ios/Docs/DeveloperNotes.md

 - Currently having a parsing error.
 Get request returns JSON from remote resource - the error is a parsing error.
 - Refactor back to having the resource not contain an id remotely?
+- Use what I've learned in https://github.com/emwalks/CodingChallengePractice/tree/main/CodingChallengePractice and apply here (concurreny)

 ### Resources